Analytics overview

 Strict privacy

-• Unique clicks are unavailable-there is no data to deduplicate.
+- Unique clicks are unavailable because there is no visitor hash to deduplicate.

-• Strict privacy can be set at the org level (applies to all workspaces), workspace level (applies to all links), or individual link level.
+- Strict privacy can be set at the organization level, workspace level, or individual link level.

 Privacy resolution order